eirikba/ebakup/README.md

 [eirikba.org](http://eirikba.org/projects/ebakup).

-ebakup is a simple backup system based on my personal wishes for what the backup system I want to use should provide:
+ebakup is a simple backup system based on my personal wishes for what the backup system I want to use should provide.
+And that means it isn't really a "backup" system at all.

-- Back up a specific set of files
+What I want is a system where I can find copies of all the data I have at any time designated as "precious".
+This system must store both the data, any important meta-data as well as the structure of the data.
+Once something is stored in the backup storage, it should remain there until it is explicitly removed again.
+And it should protect all that data (and meta-data) from corruptions.

+And of course, the system should make all of this as easy as possible.

+In bullet point form:

+- Configuration specifies which parts of the file system are "precious"
+- A "backup" stores all the "precious" data at that time
-- Easy to look at any version of each file
+  - The content of each file
-- Reliable long-term storage of all history
-- Robust verification of non-corruptness of backups
+  - The tree structure of files and directories
+  - Any relevant/important meta-data for both files and directories
+- All data added to the backup storage remains until explicitly removed
-- Multiple copies of the backup
+- All information in the backup storage can be checked for corruptions
+- All information is stored in multiple copies (so that if any one copy is destroyed, it can be restored from another copy).
+- Small corruptions in the backup storage does not cause large-scale corruptions of the stored data.
-- Support for tracking files that should not change
+- Support for tracking files that should never change
-- Resilience to minor corruptness of backups (a few bit errors should not make large parts of the backups broken).

 Features I don't particularly care about (and so I'm not bothering to implement support for it):